davidxuuts/yii2-dropzone/README.md

 Installation
 ------------
-This is v2.0, it supports multiple dropzone instances on one page;
+This is v3.0, it supports multiple dropzone instances on one page and it uses bootstrap5;
 if ensure only one instance per page, you can still use v1.0.

 You can upload files to local server or Qiniu kodo currently.